I’ve been working on cars since I was a kid; back then, we’d time the changeover just for fun. But cars were a ton easier to work on twenty years ago.

 Potential Problems To Avoid

-You already know you need to be super careful about the engine code, it must match your old motor.
-Research your particular model before commencing, pay attention to any special tool or procedures required.
+You already know you need to be super careful about the engine code; it must match your old motor.
+Research your particular model before commencing, and pay attention to any special tool or procedures required.

 - Using a scan tool, note and clear all fault codes before the old engine is removed.